 - iOS 14.5: How to Use AirPlay 2 With Apple Fitness+

 The Apple Fitness+ service is compatible with the Apple Watch Series 3 or later with watchOS 7 and it requires an iPhone 6s or later with iOS 14 or later, an iPad with iPadOS 14 or later, or an Apple TV with tvOS 14 or later.

 Launch Date and Availability

-Fitness+ requires iOS 14.3, watchOS 7.2, iPadOS 14.3, and tvOS 14.3, which launched on the same day.
+Fitness+ requires iOS 14.3 or later, watchOS 7.2 or later, iPadOS 14.3 or later, and tvOS 14.3 or later to work.
 The service automatically appears as a new tab in the Fitness app on iPhone and as a new app on tvOS. iPad users are able to download the Fitness app from the App Store.

 Have questions about the upcoming Apple Fitness+ service or want to offer feedback on this guide?
 Send us an email here.